City's draft mask ordinance includes multiple exceptions, would impose $100 fine for second-time violators

 The state’s 7-day rolling average reached a new high Monday of 626.

-The requirement for wearing a mask outdoors pertains only to public spaces where it is not possible to maintain six feet of social distancing from another person not in the same household.
+The requirement for wearing a mask outdoors pertains only to public spaces where it is not possible to maintain 6 feet of social distancing from another person not in the same household.

 Other proposed exceptions to the mask ordinance are: